FormularSumo/formularsumo.co.uk/blog/2025/transport-should-be-for-the-public/transport-should-be-for-the-public.md

 It's true that hybrids and electric cars are a lot better, but they're still not great options.
 The vast vast majority of cars on the road have combustion-engines and will do for quite a long time.
 Even at the time of writing new EVs make up only [20% of new vehicle registrations, and 4% of cars on the road](https://www.zap-map.com/ev-stats/ev-market).
 But if you look closely at the chart you'll notice that electric cars are actually not all that sustainable.
 How can that be?
 In part because a lot of our electrcity production still comes from fossil fuels.
 But that's not the full picture, because options such as long-distance coaches which *do* mostly use fossil fuels are still less polluting, and local buses are significantly better than petrol/diesel cars.
 The reason for this is that cars typically use a lot, lot more energy per person.
 The average UK car trip has [1.6 people onboard](https://assets.publishing.service.gov.uk/media/66ce0f6f25c035a11941f655/nts0905.ods) and a  maximum of 5, but an average bus trip has [11.9](https://assets.publishing.service.gov.uk/media/6745b86683f3d6d843be96c9/bus03.ods) and a maximum of 60-100<sup><a id="n-3" href="#fn-3">3</a></sup>, while only using 4-6x as much power.<sup><a id="n-4" href="#fn-4">4</a></sup>.
 If you do the maths this means that an average bus carries around 7.5x as many people, while using roughly 5x as much energy - an improvement of 1.5x.
 But if you take a reasonably full bus, say 80% capacity (64) vs the same for a car (4), you get 16x as many people - an improvement of just over 3x.
 With a car, you have a lot of car body for very few people, whereas a bus has a much higher ratio of people to vehicle, and will also typical get far more use before having to be replaced.

-To really get the point across, national rail - which unlike long-distance coaches typically does stop and start a lot - still produces less emissions per km than EVs and the [majority of it](https://railmap.azurewebsites.net/Public/ElectrificationMap) is *not yet electrified*.
+To really get the point across, national rail - which unlike long-distance coaches typically does have quite a lot of stops - still produces less emissions per km than EVs and the [majority of it](https://railmap.azurewebsites.net/Public/ElectrificationMap) is *not yet electrified*.
 The very high efficiency of train carriges (person to vehicle body ratio) combined with the low-friction of rail and with mostly smooth journeys (no sudden breaking and acceleration, traffic or idling) makes them unbelievably efficient in terms of energy usage.
 The Eurostar - a fully electrified and modern train line - produces an order of magnitude less emissions than electric cars.

 ### Carrying capacity & infrastructure